 The Austin Cycling Association offers one of the few Defensive Cycling courses in the nation.
 Since July of 2010, in conjunction with the Austin Municipal Court and The Center for Cycling Education, we have been offering an option to cyclists that has been available to drivers for years - having a traffic ticket waived in exchange for taking part in some valuable, effective training. (* Some other jurisdictions outside of Austin accept completion of this course for ticket deferrals.
 Ask at your local courthouse.)

 With this course, you will meet the requirements to dismiss your traffic ticket, have your fine waived (but not the court fee) and keep the offense from being applied to your driving record.
 Whether you are new to cycling, or an experienced rider, you will also take away valuable techniques for increasing your safety and comfort in traffic.
 Through the training, you will learn the laws that apply to you, helping you avoid a ticket in the future.

 These courses are open to any cyclist, not just ones who have received a ticket.
 Not only will applying this training help prevent you from getting a traffic citation, but the techniques you learn will increase your comfort and safety on the road.
 Valuable for experienced cyclists as well as beginners.

 Here's how you can take part in this 'ticket deferral' option

 - Complete the course with a passing grade.
-You will receive your certificate at the classroom course; for the online course, your certificate will be mailed to you.
+Your certificate will be mailed to you.

 - On receiving your certificate, you can either mail it, or take it in person, to any location of the Austin Municipal Court.